I am interested in border collies and enjoy researching and sharing information about these remarkable dogs.

 The Ideal Owner

-A well looked after, exercised and stimulated border collie can be a very rewarding addition to the right family.
+A well looked after, exercised and stimulated Border Collie can be a very rewarding addition to the right family.
 All other requirements aside, you must be able to give your dog the time it needs.
 It is certainly not a dog to just play with when it suits you.
-It must become a integral part of your life and receive as much consideration to its needs as you put to your own, if not more!
+It must become an integral part of your life and receive as much consideration to its needs as you put to your own, if not more!